Levinson's theorem as an index pairing: Introduction

 The layout of the paper is as follows.
 In Section \ref{sec:prelim} we introduce the relevant concepts from scattering theory and fix our notation.
 In particular we discuss resolvent expansions and how they can be used to analyse the scattering matrix.
 In Section \ref{sec:wave-op} we prove, via a number of technical results, that the wave operator in dimension $n=2$ and $n \geq 4$ is of the form of Equation \eqref{eq:waveopform}, with dimension $n=3$ having been considered already in \cite{richard13}.
 In Section \ref{sec:pairing} we use the universal form of the wave operator to reinterpret Levinson's theorem as an index pairing between the $K$-theory class of the scattering operator $S$ and the $K$-homology class of the generator of dilations on the half-line $D_+$.

 {\bf Acknowledgements:} Both authors would like to thank Johannes Kellendonk for his hospitality and many useful discussions during the visit of the first author to Lyon.
 Both authors gratefully acknowledge numerous enlightening conversations with Serge Richard.
 Both authors thank Alan Carey for a careful reading of draft versions.
 The first author also acknowledges the support of an Australian Government Research Training Program (RTP) Scholarship.
+This project was supported by the ARC Discovery grant DP220101196.